pepyakin/pepyakin.github.io/content/posts/parachains-consensus/index.md

 This post will briefly explain how Polkadot Consensus enables Parachain validation.

 Polkadot is a sharded blockchain.
 It is composed of parachains and the relay chain.
 The relay chain is the main chain, and parachains can be considered shards.
-Unlike typical sharded chains in Polkadot, shards are entirely programmable.
+Unlike typical sharded chains, in Polkadot shards are entirely programmable.

 Here I want to focus on the consensus part of the story.